On Transportation of Mini-batches: A Hierarchical Approach: Experiments

 \subsection{Deep generative model}

-We now show the deep generative model result on MNIST~\cite{lecun1998gradient}, CIFAR10 (32x32)~\cite{Krizhevsky09learningmultiple}, and CelebA (64x64)~\cite{liu2015faceattributes} using different mini-batch schemes with two OT losses for $d$: $SW_2$~\cite{deshpande2018generative} and $W_2^\tau$~\cite{genevay2018learning}.
-On the MNIST dataset, we evaluate the performances of generators by computing approximated Wasserstein-2 while we use FID score~\cite{heusel2017gans} on CelebA.
-The results are presented in Table~\ref{table:MNIST}.
-According to the table, the BoMb-OT always gives lower quantitative metrics than the m-OT on all datasets with all choices of the number of mini-batches $k$ and mini-batch ground metric $d$.
-Interestingly, the eBoMb-OT which is the entropic regularization version of BoMb-OT (defined in Appendix~\ref{sec:additional_stuffs}) is better than the BoMb-OT on CIFAR10, CelebA, and one setting on MNIST.
-The explanation for this phenomenon is that the eBoMb-OT loss is smoother than the BoMb-OT due to the entropic regularization~\cite{genevay2018learning}.
+We now show the deep generative model result on MNIST~\cite{lecun1998gradient}, CIFAR10 (32x32)~\cite{krizhevsky2009learning}, and CelebA (64x64)~\cite{liu2015faceattributes} using different mini-batch schemes with two OT losses for $d$: $SW_2$~\cite{deshpande2018generative} and $W_2^\epsilon$~\cite{genevay2018learning}.
+In this task, we update the generative neural networks by using the stochastic gradient that is calculated from the mini-batch losses with different values of the number of mini-batches $k$.
+The details of the application and algorithm are given in Appendix~\ref{subsec:App_DGM}.
+We set $m=100$ for MNIST, $m=50$ for CIFAR10 and CelebA, other hyperparameters and evaluation metrics are deferred to Appendix~\ref{subsec:setting_GAN}.
+According to Table~\ref{table:MNIST}, the BoMb-OT always gives lower quantitative metrics than the m-OT on all datasets with all choices of the number of mini-batches $k$ and mini-batch ground metric $d$.
 From the table, we also observe that increasing the number of mini-batches $k$ improves the result of generators that are trained with the same number of stochastic gradient updates.
-It suggests that the gradient of an OT loss should not be estimated by only 1 pair of mini-batches like the way it has been implementing in practice.
-Also, based on the experimental results, we recommend practitioners to consider using an additional transportation problem between measures over mini-batches when the number of mini-batches $k>1$.
+It suggests that the gradient of an OT loss be improved by more than 1 pair of mini-batches like the way it has been implemented in practice.
+Since the application of UOT in deep generative model still remains a challenge, we are not able to compare the BoMb-UOT and the m-UOT in this task.
+So, we leave this challenge for future works.